 The Honors Program in economics provides an opportunity for more independent research and study than is available in regular courses of study.
 Honors candidates must have completed ECON 201, 202 and 205 prior to their senior year.
-Students must also participate in the honors seminar ECON 475 (Advanced Econometrics) in the fall of their senior year.
 In the honors seminar, students present and discuss with their peers the results of their research.
 A minimum departmental GPA of 3.5 and a minimum cumulative GPA of 3.33 is required for honors.
 Those interested in the Honors Program should discuss this possibility with the department chair.